Thinkersbluff/CR6CommunityMarlin/README.md

 This fork of Marlin is meant for:

-- Providing up to date and stable Marlin for the CR-6 SE native and [BTT SKR CR6](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) motherboard
+- Providing up to date and stable Marlin for the CR-6 SE with stock TFT and [BTT SKR CR6](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) motherboard
-- [Expanding the features](https://github.com/CR6Community/CR-6-touchscreen) of the limited Creality CR-6 stock touch screen

 Once upstream Marlin supports the strain gauge, [currently being whipped into shape in this PR @Sebazzz has submitted](https://github.com/MarlinFirmware/Marlin/pull/19958), the future of this project will probably be: